This post may contain affiliate links. Please read our disclosure policy.

 1. Mix the sugar, cornstarch, and cream of tartar in a small bowl.

-1. Gradually add this sugar mixture to the egg white, beating at medium speed.
-Then switch to high speed and continue beating until the mixture forms stiff peaks and looks thick and glossy, around 10 minutes.
+2. Gradually add the sugar mixture to the egg white while beating on medium speed.
+Increase to high and beat until stiff peaks form and the meringue is thick and glossy, about 10 minutes.

 meringue in a mixing bowl.

-1. Briefly beat in the vanilla and lemon juice, just for 10 seconds.
+1. Briefly mix in the vanilla and lemon juice for 10 seconds.

-2. Place the meringue on a baking sheet lined with parchment paper.
-Use a spoon to create a slight indent in the center, ensuring the edges are a bit higher.
-This creates space for the whipped cream.
-You can smooth the edges or leave them as is for a rustic, free-form look.
+2. Shape the meringue on a parchment-lined baking sheet, creating a slight indent in the center for the whipped cream.
+Smooth the edges or leave them rustic.

 one small unbaked pavlova on a parchment paper lined baking sheet.

-1. Bake the meringue in the preheated oven for 1 hour.
-Turn off the oven and let it cool inside for another hour without opening the oven door.
+1. Bake for 1 hour, then turn off the oven and let it cool inside for another hour without opening the door.

-Pro Tip: Once the pavlova is cool, you can store it covered at room temperature for up to 2 days or you can enjoy it right away.
+Pro Tip: Once cooled, store covered at room temperature for up to 2 days or serve immediately.

 a cooled pavlova on a sheet of parchment paper.

-1. For the whipped cream, beat the heavy cream, sugar, and vanilla extract with an electric mixer or balloon whisk on medium until soft peaks form.
+1. Make the whipped cream by beating the heavy cream, sugar, and vanilla on medium speed until soft peaks form.

 homemade whipped cream in a mixing bowl.

-1. Spoon the whipped cream over the top of the pavlova.
+1. Spoon the whipped cream over the pavlova.

 whipped cream on top of a pavlova.